Debbierise001/DSA-Project-Documentation-2/README.md

 ### Data Cleaning & Preparation
-- Removed rows with missing salary or department.
+- Removed rows with missing salary and department.
-- Replaced missing or private gender values with "Unspecified".
+- Replaced null and empty gender rows with "Unspecified".
-- Creating Custom columns to sort Gender and Ratings.
+- Created conditional columns to sort Gender and Ratings as values.
-- Created salary band using conditional column logic
+- Created Salary Band using conditional column logic
 - Ensured consistent data types for analysis.

 ### Data Presentation & Visualizations